 Becoming a childcare provider in Waltham Forest

 Opening a new childcare provision can be daunting, with all the legal and statutory requirements that you have to meet.
-However, Waltham Forest Council has put together the following step-by-step guide for you to follow, which will help you meet these obligations.
+These are mostly detailed in the Statutory Framework for the Early Years Foundation Stage (EYFS).

 Registration is quick and easy: Register now